 The most significant time sink for affiliate sites is content creation, which is usually the first thing to get outsourced.

 With your content vault growing in volume, you need to broaden your reach.
-Affiliate sites are generally strong in SEO, and that should still be your focus for now.
+Affiliate sites are generally strong in SEO, but you shouldn’t be over-reliant on one traffic source.

 With your systems and teams in place, you can start becoming more ambitious.
 Regroup and conduct a content audit to gauge which types of content have performed well.